post-self/post-self.ink/content/stories/prophecies.md

 What Right Have I listened attentively to Slow Hours's description of her prophecies, or at least prophetic dreams.
 As she spoke, her cocladist's expression darkened, until by the end, she was scowling.
 "I am no Daniel," the skunk said once she had finished.
 "I will not scry your *mene, mene, tekel, parsin.* But if you had foreknowledge of Michelle's suicide or the Century Attack, why did you not say anything?
 Who might we be if Michelle still lived?
 Might Lagrange be unharmed if we but knew this?"

-By the end, she was nearly growling.
+By the end, she was nearly growling, so many of her verbal tics melting away as that emotion rose.

 If I Dream lifted her snout from where her gaze had drifted.
 "Did she know, my dear?
 Or did she only have a recurring anxious nightmare?
 Do we not all have a hundred recurring anxious nightmares a year?"

 The skunk glowered.
 "And?
-If that is–" A tic briefly interrupted her, and this time she really did growl, though it appeared to be more at herself than anything.
+If that is–" A tic briefly interrupted her, a jerk of the head to the side, and this time she really did growl, though it appeared to be more at herself than anything.
 "If that is so, then why were these  not known?"

 Slow Hours straightened up.
 "I apologize if that came off as in any way glib, What Right Have I, or as though I could have done anything about them.
 I did try to get in touch with Michelle after those nights of dreams, but she only smiled and reassured me that she would "live on".
 It was not until after she quit that those words had any import."

 What Right Have I's shoulders sagged, though she was clearly still gritting her teeth.

 She sighed, continuing, "And perhaps it is as If I Dream says.
 They were anxious nightmares.
 However, they still bore the acrid tang of ill omens to me.
-There was a scent of premonition, and so I have slotted them neatly into that category, even if they were only caused by anxiety."
+There was a scent of premonition, and so I have slotted them neatly into that category, even if they *were* only caused by anxiety."

 There followed a long moment while the skunk processed this.
 She seemed to be running down a mental checklist, as her rapid breathing shifted almost immediately into something deeper and more even, her posture straightened from a wary hunch as though ready to bolt, and her expression settled into a rather stiff half-smile.
 All spoke of various bits of therapy Slow Hours remembered from centuries back.